+And that takes me to the last point: Diligently study Scripture.
+You have to end up here, folks.
+Diligently study Scripture like in Acts 17 the Bereans who search the Scripture to see if these things were so.
 As you study the Word of God, as you expose yourself to the Word of God, prayerfully, passionately, dependent on the Holy Spirit to be your teacher, discernment will develop.
-And then you find those who demonstrate maturity and have experienced through the years of practice who are the models of that discernment and make those people your spiritual heroes.
+And then you find those who demonstrate maturity and have experienced through the years of practice who are the models of that discernment, and make those people your spiritual heroes.
 Don’t make the stylized people your heroes, make the discerning people.
 Those who have the deep and wide and broad and high grasp of divine truth, they’re your heroes.
-I’m afraid it’s like our world around us, many young Christians heroes are in the music field or sort of the Christian pop culture field.
+I’m afraid it’s like our world around us, many young Christians heroes are in the Christian pop culture field.

 So maybe to end, look at Philippians 1.
 I mentioned it a minute ago.
 But let me just make this my prayer for you.
-Philippians 1:9, “This I pray that your love may abound still more.”
-I don’t want to make this love for truth become hard-hearted, or hard headed.
+Philippians 1:9, “This I pray, that your love may abound still more.”
+I don’t want to make this love for truth become hard-hearted, or hard-headed.
 Paul didn’t either.
 He says, “No, I want your love to abound still more and more.
-But I want that love to be the product of real knowledge and all discernment.
+But I want that love to be the product of real knowledge and all discernment.”
 And I’ll tell you this.
 The more you know of God’s truth, the more legitimately you love.
 The less you know of God’s truth, the more superficially you love.

-I want you to live a life that praises God, a life that glorifies God, a life that honors Christ, the life that’s fruitful, a life that’s blameless, a life that’s without hypocrisy because you can choose what is excellent because you have all discernment because you have real knowledge.
+“I want you to live a life that praises God, a life that glorifies God, a life that honors Christ, the life that’s fruitful, a life that’s blameless, a life that’s without hypocrisy, because you can choose what is excellent, because you have all discernment, because you have real knowledge.
 You can go forward and backward through those verses.
-You’re blessed, people are impacted, God is glorified when you are discerning.
+You’re blessed, people are impacted; God is glorified when you are discerning.

-Father, I pray that You will grant to us even as we said earlier from James that You would grant to us the wisdom that we need.
+Father, I pray that You will grant to us, even as we said earlier from James, that You would grant to us the wisdom that we need.
 May we not wait as if somehow that’s going to occur in a vacuum, but may we know that the wisdom awaits us in the pages of Scripture as we faithfully pursue it, reading it repeatedly, studying it, listening to it being taught, reading books that explain its meaning, following the example of those who are mature and have their senses heightened through practice to discern what is right and what is true.
-Give us the deep passion, give us an unending prayer for discernment that causes us to come before Your throne and plead and cry for discernment, wanting it more than silver, more than gold, more than anything, for then we will have the knowledge of God and we’ll have an appropriate fear in the worship of You.
+Give us the deep passion, give us an unending prayer for discernment that causes us to come before Your throne and plead and cry for discernment, wanting it more than silver, more than gold, more than anything; for then we will have the knowledge of God, and then we’ll have an appropriate fear in worship of You.